ashleygyngell/SEI-PER-MARIO-MAN/README.md

 The player moves around the map to collect as many coins as possible without getting caught by the ghost.
 If the player collects the three special items, they instantly unlock the next level.

-My game pays tribute to two of my favorite games growing up - Super Mario Bros & Pac Man.
+SEI-PER-MARIO-MAN pays tribute to two of my favorite games growing up - Super Mario Bros & Pac Man.

 ## Phase One (Days 1-2)